IBMStreams/streamsx.documentation/docs/4.1/qse-install-linux.markdown

 <tr class="row"><td class="entry" valign="top" >Memory</td>
 <td class="entry" align="center" valign="top" >2 GB</td>
 <td class="entry" valign="top" ><span class="ph">The amount
-of memory that is required by <span class="keyword">InfoSphere Streams</span> is dependent on the applications that are developed and deployed.</span><p class="p" >This minimum requirement is based on the memory requirements of the Commodity Purchasing sample application and other samples that are provided with the product.</p>
+of memory that is required by <span class="keyword">IBM Streams</span> is dependent on the applications that are developed and deployed.</span><p class="p" >This minimum requirement is based on the memory requirements of the Commodity Purchasing sample application and other samples that are provided with the product.</p>